gaetjen/penultima_ideas/README.md

 * Choose an opponent's piece in 8-adjacency.
 Say "Wololo".
 Convert the piece (i.e. capture it and gain a piece of the same type replacing it).
 * Cannot convert the opponent's ♔.
 * recommended piece: ♔ (with standard movement)
+* refercence to the unit in Age of Empires

 ## Movement Rules